 Consequences of missing the deadline (the FAP decision becomes final with no further possible appeal).

-The Senior Associate Dean for Medical Education SADME will share requests for appeal with the Dean.
+The Senior Associate Dean for Medical Education will share requests for appeal with the Dean.
 The Dean will determine whether the request meets appeal criteria.
 When a request meets the criteria for appeal, the Dean will investigate the appeal.
 When the request does not meet criteria for appeal, the student will be notified that their request for appeal has been denied.

 Notification that the appeal request is denied or granted typically occurs within five business days of the student’s appeal request.
 In cases where the request meets criteria, the student may be asked to provide further documentation and/or meet with the Dean to discuss the appeal.
-The appeal outcome will be communicated to the student via email and letter from the SADME on behalf of the Dean within 10 business days of the notification that the student’s appeal will be reviewed by the Dean.
+The appeal outcome will be communicated to the student via email and letter from the Senior Associate Dean for Medical Education on behalf of the Dean within 10 business days of the notification that the student’s appeal will be reviewed by the Dean.
 The Dean's decision is final.

 DECISIONS STUDENTS MAY NOT APPEAL